DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 [:bangbang:][MORE!
 All the aspects that can break the protocol.]

 # Applications
-Sweet Gossip Protocol is an enabler for building P2P apps.
+Sweet-Gossip Protocol is an enabler for building P2P apps.
 [:bangbang:][MORE!]

 ## Supporting Services